 With no further preamble, let’s take a look.

-20+ of the Cute Valentine Romance Novels (and 7 I Want to Read!)
+20+ of the Best Romance Novel Reads (+ 7 I Want to Read!): Valentine Romance Novels

 This list of novels varies from clean romance to hard PG-13 secular romance; below I try to include a content mention for most of the novels, but if you have any questions, let me know.
 Plus, I may add a few updates to this list here and there.